Queensland Flood Risk Management Framework

 The Queensland Flood Risk Management Framework

-The Queensland Flood Risk Management Framework sets the direction for flood risk management statewide, outlines roles and responsibilities, and guides and support decision-making by councils.
+The Queensland Flood Risk Management Framework sets the direction for flood risk management statewide, outlines roles and responsibilities, and guides and supports decision-making by councils.

 The purpose of the Queensland Flood Risk Management Framework (the Framework) is to: